MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_PROC_CreateReport.md

 ## About report templates

-Report templates are ready-made reports with predefined metrics and breakdowns—perfect for quickly uncovering insights without setup.
-Whether you’re new to reporting or need a fast answer, templates are organized by type and searchable to help you find the right fit.
+Report templates are ready-made reports with predefined metrics and breakdownsâ€”perfect for quickly uncovering insights without setup.
+Whether youâ€™re new to reporting or need a fast answer, templates are organized by type and searchable to help you find the right fit.

 Recommended templates are based on what is currently popular with advertisers, like the **Website URL** report for engagement across different domains or the **Geographic location** report for engagement by location.